Oued Zem: Oued Zem Revolution on 20 August 1955

 The day after Morocco's independence in 1956, it was called the City of Revolution and Martyrs.
 Its revolutionaries are proud of the Oued Zem Revolution of August 20 of the year 1955.
 This revolution was considered by the French colonialists as an interest in the right of the French, who at that time were residing in abundance in Oued Zem, especially among the French dignitaries, and they were They call the Oued Zem little Paris.
 It was a major turning point in the history of this city.
-On Saturday, August 20 of the year 1955, everything was quiet in Oued Zem, unlike Abi al-Jaad, which led to a request for reinforcements to it from Oued Zem and Kasbah Tadla, as stated in a statement by the Resident-General Gilbert Crandvall in the memoirs of “My Mission in Morocco”: “Events broke out In Abi Al-Jaad at eight in the morning on the 20th of August, and it was suppressed shortly after, and the uprising of the neighboring city broke out at half past eight.
+On Saturday, August 20 of the year 1955, everything was quiet in Oued Zem, unlike Bejaad, which led to a request for reinforcements to it from Oued Zem and Kasbah Tadla, as stated in a statement by the Resident-General Gilbert Crandvall in the memoirs of “My Mission in Morocco”: “Events broke out In Bejaad at eight in the morning on the 20th of August, and it was suppressed shortly after, and the uprising of the neighboring city broke out at half past eight.
 The driver of the front truck was forced to stop by firing, at that time the excitement of the enthusiasts intensified, so they rushed in one go, during which he was killed, and by nine o'clock in the morning the tribes of Samala, Bani Samir and Bani Khairan took control of the city and the train station was destroyed.
 This situation encouraged the residents of the regions of Al-Sama'ala, Bani Samir and Bani Khairan to gather in Oued Zem, despite the French's attempts to prevent this from happening.
 In the street of the Monday market, the French high official gave orders to use weapons and kill every demonstrator.
 Many residents were martyred in the interest of the French forces.